faelcorreia/micropython-m5stickc-plus2-admin/README.md

 An admin web page for M5StickC Plus2 with Micropython.

-Used this a base for your projects.
+Used this as a base for your projects.

 ## Usage